quux00/mybatis-koans/README.md

 ### The koan directory structure

-There are tree main directories.
+There are four top-level directories.

 **db:**
 The sakila database files are here.
 For H2, we provide the actual binary db file.
 For MySQL and PostgreSQL, we provide the SQL files for the schema and default dataset.
 In addition, documentation of the schema is available in the `postgesql/doc` and `mysql/doc` subdirectories.